Brodafin-YouTube/StompMini/README.md

 # StompMini
-Stomp Mini is a DIY Percussion Pad similar to the Roland SPD ONE-Kick FOR CONSTRUCTION DETAILS AND MORE, GO TO YOUTUBE AT https://youtu.be/xr_I2tv7yJs

-This project uses an ESP-32 and the compiled code StompMini.
-The code includes ten embedded hex PCM data array elements, which are played using the command:
+Stomp Mini is a DIY Percussion Pad similar to the Roland SPD ONE-Kick FOR CONSTRUCTION DETAILS AND MORE, GO TO YOUTUBE AT https://youtu.be/xr_I2tv7yJs This project uses an ESP-32 and the compiled code StompMini.ino.
+The code includes ten embedded hex PCM data array elements, which are played using the command: playAudioDAC(audioFiles[counter1], audioSizes[counter1] The hardware has a local unit with an extension right trigger pad.

-playAudioDAC(audioFiles[counter1], audioSizes[counter1]

-The hardware has a local unit with an extension right trigger pad.

 The hardware is powered by 5vDC using a standard phone charging block and a matching charging cable with an appropriate USB male that mates with the ESP-32.
 The Instruments/Sounds/Samples are selected by the rotary encoder on the Local unit.

+## 🧠 StompMini Sketch
+The Arduino sketch for the ESP32 is included in this repository as `StompMini.ino`.

+### Features:
+- Plays embedded PCM audio samples using `playAudioDAC()`
+- Selects sounds via rotary encoder
+- Supports up to 10 embedded audio files

+### How to Use:
+1. Open `StompMini.ino` in the Arduino IDE.
+2. Make sure your ESP32 board is set up correctly (see instructions below).
+3. Upload the sketch to your ESP32.
+4. Tap the trigger pad to play sounds!

+### Reprogramming Samples:
+To replace the embedded sounds, follow the steps in the README to convert `.wav` files into hex arrays and paste them into the sketch.

 REPROGRAMMING A SAMPLE